Senator: Youngkin seems ready to find Wheeler replacement

 RICHMOND, Va.
 (AP) — Republican Virginia Gov. Glenn Youngkin seems ready to move on to finding a new nominee after clashing with Senate Democrats over the appointment of former Environmental Protection Agency administrator Andrew Wheeler to his Cabinet, a senior state senator said Thursday.

-Sen. Emmett Hanger told The Associated Press that he discussed the matter with Youngkin over dinner Wednesday night and he doesn’t think the governor sees a path forward to securing Wheeler’s confirmation as secretary of Natural and Historic Resources.
+Sen. Emmett Hanger told The Associated Press that he discussed the matter with Youngkin over dinner Wednesday night and he doesn’t think the governor sees a path forward to securing Wheeler’s confirmation as secretary of natural and historic resources.

 “What he indicated is … we’ll be looking at — probably at a future time — with a replacement.
 He didn’t indicate any sense of urgency there,” said Hanger, a moderate Republican who has represented a Shenandoah Valley-area Senate seat since 1996.

-The Youngkin administration did not immediately respond to a request for comment.
+Youngkin spokesperson Macaulay Porter said in a statement that the governor remains hopeful the Senate will reconsider its party-line vote earlier this week to reject Wheeler’s nomination.

+“In the meantime, Secretary Wheeler will continue to serve Virginians as the Secretary of Natural and Historic Resources,” she said.

-A former coal lobbyist and U.S. Senate staffer, Wheeler ran the EPA in the latter part of former President Donald Trump’s administration, overseeing rollbacks of environmental protections implemented under former President Barack Obama’s time in office.
+A former coal lobbyist and U.S. Senate staffer, Wheeler ran the EPA in the latter part of former President Donald Trump’s administration, overseeing rollbacks of environmental protections implemented under former President Barack Obama’s time in office, including restrictions on coal-fired power plants.

 His selection for the Cabinet post provoked a backlash from Democrats, environmental groups and many career EPA employees, who in a letter characterized Wheeler’s leadership as “extremist” in its deference to corporate polluters.

 Some of Wheeler’s former colleagues have come to his defense, and lawmakers on both sides of the aisle have acknowledged his knowledgeability.
-Yet earlier this week, the Virginia Senate voted along party lines to reject the appointment.

-Macaulay Porter, a Youngkin spokeswoman, said then that the governor was disappointed.
-She said Wheeler would continue to serve in the role until the General Assembly adjourns and said the governor hoped the Senate would reconsider.

-Hanger said the governor also expressed his disappointment during their dinner.
+Hanger said the governor expressed his disappointment in the Senate vote during their dinner.

 “He’s a very positive person,” Hanger said of Youngkin.
 “And he thought, you know, if he talked to a few people, they would understand, hey, this is a great fella, he could do the job.
 And that didn’t happen.
 So I think he’s ready to move on, in my personal opinion and the conversation we had.”